The vision of the Master of Science in Nursing program is to provide a curriculum which:

 The University of Mary Hardin-Baylor also offers a Leadership in Nursing Education track within its Doctoral Program.
 More information can be found on the Doctor of Education website.

-The Graduate Program in the Scott and White College of Nursing supports the missions of the Scott and White College of Nursing and the University of Mary Hardin-Baylor through innovative teaching methods and the integration of practical experiences in both clinical and classroom teaching.
+The graduate program supports the missions of the Scott and White School of Nursing and the University of Mary Hardin-Baylor through innovative teaching methods and the integration of practical experiences in both clinical and classroom teaching.
 The Master of Science in Nursing program builds on a foundation of undergraduate nursing education to prepare registered nurses for an advanced functional role that requires increased accountability, expertise, and leadership.
-The mission of the graduate program of the Scott and White College of Nursing is to prepare excellent nurse educators, leaders, and practitioners by providing specialty practice with an expanded theoretical and empirical knowledge base.
-The Scott and White College of Nursing strives to prepare nurses who use Christian values and professional principles.
+The mission of the graduate program of the Scott and White School of Nursing is to prepare excellent nurse educators, leaders, and practitioners by providing specialty practice with an expanded theoretical and empirical knowledge base.
+The Scott and White School of Nursing strives to prepare nurses who use Christian values and professional principles.

 Program Student Learning Outcomes